-- a sandwich made of two layers of pink, orange, brown or white candy with a black, liquorice-flavored layer in the middle
+- a sandwich made of two layers of pink, orange, brown, or white candy with a black, liquorice-flavoured layer in the middle

 - a double-decker sandwich made of white and black layers

-- a short cylinder of pink or yellow, coconut-flavored candy that surrounds a central black, liquorice-flavored cylinder
+- a short cylinder of pink or yellow, coconut-flavoured candy that surrounds a central black, liquorice-flavoured cylinder

-- a long, black, liquorice-flavored cylinder surrounding a cylinder of white candy
+- a long, black, liquorice-flavoured cylinder surrounding a cylinder of white candy

-- a long, black, solid cylinder of liquorice-flavored candy
+- a long, black, solid cylinder of liquorice-flavoured candy

-- flat, circular pink or blue candies covered with little balls and surrounding a gelatinous, anise-flavored interior.
+- flat, circular pink or blue candies covered with little balls and surrounding a gelatinous, anise-flavoured interior

 Coconut and Liquorice

 It's important that buyers check to see if their brand of liquorice allsorts actually contains liquorice.
 The substance is extracted from the root of the liquorice plant.
 It may have health benefits (although probably not when it's mixed with sugar and the other ingredients in liquorice allsorts), but it also has a potential danger.
 It contains a substance called glycyrrhizin, which may raise blood pressure.

 A villain called the Kandy Man appeared in some of the 1988 episodes of Doctor Who.
-The Kandy Man was a life-size figure who looked as though he had been made from candies joined together.
+The Kandy Man was a life-sized figure who appeared to have been made from candies joined together.
 The candies looked very much like liquorice allsorts.
 Bassett's was upset but accepted the BBC's promise not to use the character again.